BCHD-SHI-Handoff/private_results/README.md

 # Private Results
 Private Results provides a way for patients to get their test results via phone or the web.
-Currently, this project has hardcoded data for [BCHD](http://health.baltimorecity.gov/) (clinic info).
+Currently, this project has hardcoded data (clinic info) for [BCHD](http://health.baltimorecity.gov/).

 ## LICENSE
 Private Results is copyright © 2014-2015 [Sexual Health Innovations](http://www.sexualhealthinnovations.org/).
 It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](MIT-LICENSE.md) file.